 Principal's Message

-At St Cuthbert’s Catholic School, we are committed to fostering a welcoming and inclusive learning environment where every student is supported to develop a love of learning while deepening their relationship with God.
+At St Cuthbert’s Catholic School, we are committed to providing a welcoming and inclusive learning environment where every student is encouraged to develop a lifelong love of learning while growing in faith and deepening their relationship with God.

 As a Community…